kingston-hackSpace/Sound-Detector/README.md

 - Look carefully at this new code.
 It is very similar to the previous one, but key elements have changed.

 - Open the Serial Monitor.
 How is this GATE data different to previous ENVELOPE one.

+- Next: Add an LED and resistor, and upload [this code].

 ----
 # MORE TUTORIALS